 Just ponder the name of this pie recipe.
 Are you kidding me?!
 How can this not be the best dessert you ever ate based on the TITLE ALONE.

-Old fashioned sugar cream pie falls in the simpler-is-better category.
+Old fashioned sugar cream pie falls in the simpler-is-better category, and has quickly catapulted into one of the most requested of all our favorite homemade pie recipes.
 There’s not much too it, oh my, is it good.
 You know why it’s so good?
 Because there’s sugar, and cream, and pie.
 What more could you need?

 Being a native Hoosier myself, I know from first-hand experience all sugar cream pie recipes aren’t created equal because I’ve tested a lot of them out (perks of the job).